 Rosemary Aseneta, our partner in Uganda, has the immense responsibility of providing for her entire family at the age of 21.
 After the death of her father when the children were young, the clan village that they lived in turned them out and they were not even allowed to take what few possessions they had.
 Her mother was left to raise her five children as a single parent.
-When she had a stroke, the family was blessed with her survival, however it has been almost three years and she has not yet recovered.
-Rosemary is grateful to still have her mother, whom she must now care for, along with her four younger siblings.
+When she had a stroke, the family was blessed with her survival, but sadly lost her three years ago.
+Rosemary is now the sole bread winner for the family and responsible for her four younger siblings.

 Before her stroke, Rosemary’s mother taught her to weave baskets from banana leaves and reeds.
 She now weaves at night when all the work is done caring for the family.
-She uses the income to pay for her mother’s medical bills and medicine, pay the rent and school fees for her siblings as well as buying food and clothing for the family.
+She uses the income to pay the rent and school fees for her siblings as well as buying food and clothing for the family.
 She is also trying to buy a plot of land so that her family will always have a home and God willing she will be able to build a house on the land.
-Eternal Threads is helping Rosemary buy this land.

 Hope For The Future